|

 LINTON:

-use, itself from numerous place names in England most of which were composed
+use, from the name of numerous places in England most of which were composed

 of the Old English elements lin "cotton, flax" and tun